MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SchedulerRandomizationTime

 Specifies the randomization time for the scheduler.
+A valid value is an integer from 0 to 4294967295.

 ```yaml
 Type: UInt32